Skip to Main Content

 5. Receipting, Accounting, Inventorying, Disposition and Reporting of Gifts

-1. All gifts of money shall be properly receipted.
-A prompt acknowledgment of the gift, enclosing a receipt, shall be mailed to the donor.
+1. All charitable gifts of money shall be properly receipted.
+A prompt acknowledgment by the foundation, of the gift, enclosing a receipt, shall be mailed to the donor.

-2. Prior to the beginning of any fund raising activity, the Vice President Business and Finance shall approve the manner in which all receipts shall be managed.
+2. Prior to the beginning of any fund-raising activity, the Vice President for Business and Finance shall approve the manner in which all receipts shall be managed.

-3. Gifts of personal property, securities, other tangible items or services must be reported to the president prior to their acceptance, using the appropriate request form which documents the need and the projected use of the item.
+3. Gifts of personal property and other tangible items or services must be reported using the In-Kind Gift Report Form prior to their acceptance.
+This form documents the need and the projected use of the item.
 The donor should provide documentation of the fair market value of the gift before acceptance is made.
-Gifts shall be acknowledged promptly in writing.
+The foundation will promptly acknowledge, in writing, all gifts received.

-4. The institution shall assume no responsibility for establishing a value on gifts for tax purposes.
-Gifts of personal property or securities shall be recorded on the books of account at the fair market value of the gift on the date the gift was made.
-Final determination of value shall be the responsibility of the Vice President of Business and Finance or her designee.
+4. Roane State shall assume no responsibility for establishing a value on gifts for tax purposes.
+Gifts of personal property or gifts in kind shall be recorded at the fair market value of the gift on the date the gift was made.
+Final determination of value shall be the responsibility of the Vice President of Business and Finance or designee.

 6. Sanctioned clubs and organizations are not permitted to establish an independent checking or savings account.
-All funds must be deposited with the Business Office.
+All funds must be deposited with the Business Office or associated Foundation account.

-7. A record of all gifts shall be maintained and a report of such gifts shall be made to the chancellor on an annual basis or as required.
-There shall be a separate set of records kept for gifts received by the institution and gifts received by the Roane State Foundation.
+7. A record of all gifts shall be maintained and a report of such gifts shall be made to the chancellor on an annual basis or as required by the foundation and/or the college.
+There shall be a separate set of records kept for gifts received by the college and gifts received by the Roane State Foundation.

-8. Corporate stock given to the institution may be sold by the institution through or in consultation with a registered securities broker within 60 days of receipt of the stock certificate.
-Each sale may be executed by the president.
-Stock held longer than 60 days shall be sold only subject to approval by the chancellor or his designated representative.
+8. Corporate stock or other securities given to the college may be sold by the college through or in consultation with a registered securities broker within 60 days of receipt of the stock certificate.
+Each sale may be executed by the president or designee.

 6. Restricted Gifts

 All gifts with restrictions as to use shall be recorded as "restricted".
-Written acknowledgment of the gift shall state the institution's understanding of the restriction.
+Written acknowledgment of the gift shall state the college's understanding of the restriction.

-All restricted funds shall be accounted for in such a manner to maintain the integrity of the funds separate and apart from all other funds held by the institution.
-Any unused restricted funds shall be returned to the donor, except in instances where the donor agrees to another use of any remaining funds.
+All restricted funds shall be accounted for in such a manner to maintain the integrity of the funds separate and apart from all other funds held by Roane State.

 7. Roane State Community College Foundation